BFPierce/Cluster-Editor-Search/Readme.md

 ### API Structure

-This application uses a basic REST API which handles various GET, POST, DELETE, and PUT requests and handle the security surrounding these requests.
+This application uses a REST API which handles various GET, POST, DELETE, and PUT requests and handle the security surrounding these requests.
 This was written in PHP with no framework based on an open source Abstract class for the structure of the API. api/registrar_api.php shows the general structure of the end points available to this system.

 ### Application Structure